-While the children of Operation Pedro Pan acclaim the death of tyrant, over the weekend the history revisionists in the Labour party for the sake of contrarianism have tried to salvage Castro's Cuba from the wreckage of his own creation.
-If you're one of those people, don't bother.
-Anybody who reads the Amnesty International report in the last year of Castro's reign, if he's honest enough will quickly be disabused of any ill advised support for the communist regime he ran in Cuba.
+While the children of Operation Pedro Pan celebrate the death of tyrant, over the weekend the history revisionists, for the sake of contrarianism have tried to salvage something of Castro's legacy.
+If you're one of those people, please don't bother.
+Anybody who reads the Amnesty International report in the last year of Castro's reign, if he's honest enough will quickly give up any support for the communist regime he ran in Cuba.

 Hindsight is a great thing, televising Castro's trial transformed his handful of supporters into a revolution that rallied the country.
 After he returned to Cuba with Che Guevara in 1956 he was able to gain even further support among the poorer factions of the country.
 Our second mistake came after Castro took power, the embargo that followed his assent became the greatest resource for Castro to continue both the regime and the police state.
 "Its not socialism that fails Cuba it's the blockade".

 Being one of the few to impose communism from within the country sans an invasion from the Soviets, Castro would never willingly concede defeat.
 When the US became unwilling to trade with Cuba, Guevara who became head of the Cuban national bank signed a trade deal with the Soviet Union.
 Their subsidies propped up the Cuban economy until the end of the Cold war which, after an abrupt end brought them to the brink of famine.
 Still even when Castro resigned, a decade and a half later the economy was stagnant and income per head was lower than most of Latin America but as one of the richest men alive I can't help but notice he didn't do so bad.